maxwellmandela/pyftp/README.md

 ## Contribution

-Feel free to clone, pull checkout a branch or drop an email to [mxmandela@gmail.com](mailto:mxmandela@gmail.com)
+Feel free to clone, open a pull request or drop an email to [mxmandela@gmail.com](mailto:mxmandela@gmail.com)